dcrankshaw/datascience-sp14/lab1/log-processing.md

 Now use the above tools to answer some analysis questions

-1. What are the 5 most frequently visited URLs ?
+2.1 What are the 5 most frequently visited URLs ?
-2. Print the top 10 URLs which did not have return code 200.
+2.2 Print the top 10 URLs which did not have return code 200.
-2. Print the number of requests that had HTTP return code 404.
+2.3 Print the number of requests that had HTTP return code 404.
 Next break down number of 404 requests by date (i.e how many on 30th April and how many on 1st May).

+## Challenge Exercises (Optional)

+2.4.
+Print the number of HTTP requests that had return code 404 in each hour of the day.
+2.5.
+Break down the number of HTTP requests that did not have a 200 return code by date (i.e. how many responses were 304, 404, etc. on each day).

-## Data cleaning and transformation with sed and awk
+## Section 3: Data cleaning and transformation with sed and awk

 In this exercise we will learn how to use command line tools to transform structured data into a clean CSV format.